Missinaibi Lake

 Missinaibi Lake (masinâpôy sâkahikan, ᒪᓯᓈᐴᔾ ᓵᑲᐦᐃᑲᐣ) is a lake in Ontario, Canada, about 60 km north of Chapleau.
-It is the source of the Missinaibi River, which rises from the lake and flows northeastward into the Moose River.
+It is the source of the Missinaibi River, which drains the lake at the northeastern point and flows northeastward into the Moose River.
 Together with the Missinaibi River, Brunswick River, Brunswick Lake, Little Missinaibi River, and Little Missinaibi Lake, the shores and waters of the lake are part of the Missinaibi Provincial Park.
 The lake is also in the middle of the Chapleau Crown Game Preserve.
-There is a Hudson's Bay Company trading post located nearby.

-The lake is named after the River of the same name,(masinâpôy sîpiy, ᒪᓯᓈᐴᔾ ᓰᐱᔾ) meaning "pictured waters" in the Cree language which is thought to refer to the pictographs found on rock faces along the river.
+The lake is named after the river of the same name, (masinâpôy sîpiy, ᒪᓯᓈᐴᔾ ᓰᐱᔾ) meaning "pictured waters" in the Cree language, which is thought to refer to the pictographs found on rock faces along the river.
+There are several sites around the lake where such aboriginal rock paintings are found.
+In particular, there are more than 100 rock paintings on a cliff face at Fairy Point, depicting among other things Mishipeshu, caribou, bears, foxes, and canoes.
+The lake is accessible at Barclay Bay via Barclay Bay Road (a 88 km gravel road) from Chapleau, where there is a boat launch and campground.